mibuchiha/the_story_of_kierre/main/part01.md

 ___

 They were on their way back home.
-Mika did not want to use the station, so they were walking.
-While it was no issue to either of them thanks to mana enhancement, she was silent all the way and Aize found it worrisome.
+Mika was silent all the way and Aize found it worrisome.
 She kicked a pebble as they passed through a park and let out a depressed sigh.

 “What’s wrong?
 You haven’t been talking much since Ms. Rikka’s class.”